astronomer/ask-astro/docs/monitoring.md

 ### Alerting

-- **Slack Integration**: In case of any failures, alerts are sent to the designated Slack channel as DAGs run every 5 minutes.
+- **Slack Integration**: In case of any failures, sends alerts to the designated Slack channel as DAGs run every 5 minutes.
 Regular status updates are also posted daily.

 ![slack alerts](./_static/images/monitoring/slack_alerts.png)